googlefonts/fontations/docs/parsing-rework-summary.md

 ## What is not done

 - **No consumer uses it.** Pointing skrifa's GPOS path at it is the next real test — roughly 1,230 accessor call sites across skrifa, skera and ift.
+That is churn inside this workspace; Skia's direct use of read-fonts comes to four lines.
 - **Traversal is not emitted**, deliberately.
 - **write-fonts is untouched**, and is no longer expected to be a problem: its `from_obj` already discards the errors it would lose, so the migration looks